 Go here for election information, vital records and Freedom of Information Act requests.

-Property tax database search allows lookups by name, address, or parcel number.
+Includes a property tax database search that allows lookups by name, address, or parcel number.

-The Sanitary District serves the City of DeKalb area, but is a separate governmental unit supported mostly by user fees.
+Formerly known as the DeKalb Sanitary District, Kish Water Reclamation serves the City of DeKalb area, but is a separate governmental unit supported mostly by user fees.

 Local Resources: Watchdog

-To understand how the local cogs fit together, don’t miss this well-established online magazine that is popular both for community news and its advocacy of better government.
+To understand how the local cogs fit together, don’t miss this well-established online magazine that is popular both for its events calendar and coverage of local issues.

 Neighboring Illinois Counties: Government

-This is one of the more easily navigable county websites out there.
+This is one of the better county websites out there.
 Don’t miss the Ethics page.

 Neighboring Illinois Counties: Watchdog